 Measure from the tree trunk outward to 6 feet and place a stone or make a mark with your shoe.
 Repeat at four or more locations around the tree.

 Measure the diameter of the circle from a mark on one side of the tree to a mark on the other.
 Cut the landscape fabric to this size.
 Fold the landscape fabric in half and cut half-way up the fold from the edge to the center.
-Cut a circle out of the center the size of the tree trunk.
+Cut a circle out of the center for the tree trunk, adding several inches to the circle to allow for the tree's growth and to keep the fabric off the trunk.

 Build a rock border to contain the mulch.
-Dig a trench 1 to 2 inches deep around the tree along the marks to seat the rocks.
+Dig a trench 1 to 2 inches deep around the tree along the marks to seat the rocks, being careful not to damage too many tree roots.
 Make the trench the same width as the average width of the border rocks, for example, 6 inches.

 Arrange the rocks side by side along the trench.
 Build the border out of matching rocks or alternate colors or create a pattern.
 For example, set a pattern of four red lava rocks then one black lava rock continuing around the tree to surround a ring of black lava rock mulch.

 Step 9: Add Landscape Mulch